 Six divisions with sector-specific work distribution handle Competition Law enforcement work through approximately 160 case handlers.
-The other service units comprise the department of decisions; the economic analysis and research department; the information management department; the external relations, training and competition advocacy department; the strategy development, regulation and budget department; and the cartel and on-site inspections support division.
+The other service units comprise the department of decisions; the economic analysis and research department; the information technologies department; the external relations and competition advocacy department; the strategy development department; and the cartel and on-site inspections support division.

 As the competent body of the Authority, the Board is responsible for, among other things, investigating and condemning cartel activity.
-It comprises six independent members.
+It comprises seven independent members.
 The presidency handles the administrative work of the Authority.

 The Authority's administrative enforcement is also supplemented with private lawsuits.
 Accordingly, in the case of private suits, cartel members are adjudicated before the courts.
-Owing to a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigations have increasingly made their presence felt in the cartel enforcement arena.
+Owing to a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigation has increasingly made its presence known in the cartel enforcement arena.
 Most courts wait for the decision of the Authority and build their own decision on the Board's decision.